dashkb/dashkb.github.io/fe/round.md

 We settled on a sort of iTunes clone, and, for performance reasons (did I say our collection was really big?) we had to cut some features at the last minute.
-(By which I mean I was writing code in the rain in the forest.)
+(By which I mean I was writing code in the rain in the forest.
+Way fun.)
 Fortunately it wasn't too much work to move features around the frontend due to a modular design and having way too many APIs lying around.
-Unfortunately a lot of cruft is sitting around now.
+Unfortunately a lot of cruft is milling about.
 For next year, a full redesign is required of course.

 #### Track Importing